JohnCoene/waiter/docs/waiter.md

 ![](_assets/img/waiter-dynamic.gif)

 ## Partial

-Since version `0.1.0` you are no longer limited to full page loading screens and can show the waiter only only part of the application, whichever part you desire.

 > [!NOTE]
 > All the features of the full screen are also available on partial loading screens